ppy/osu-wiki/news/2024/2024-12-13-osu-world-cup-2024-concludes.md

 The three originals in the regular part of the pool were also very much worthy of attention.
 In the No Mod pool, there were two: [Naples Yellow Mango](https://osu.ppy.sh/beatmapsets/2288022#osu/4881869), by [Attoclef](LINK) was a funky, ever-changing song made into an extremely tough gimmick map by the combined efforts of Chinese legends [fanzhen0019](https://osu.ppy.sh/users/418699) and [Hollow Wings](https://osu.ppy.sh/users/416662).
 [Corrupted Paywall](https://osu.ppy.sh/beatmapsets/2287942#osu/4881677), the frenetic speedcore track by [XH](LINK), was adapted by [Cellina](https://osu.ppy.sh/users/2490770) to be a relentless speed challenge with a good amount of tech added on top.
 Finally, [XIchedelic Nova Trinity](https://osu.ppy.sh/beatmapsets/2287963#osu/4881714) was [DJ Genki](https://osu.ppy.sh/beatmaps/artists/295)'s contribution this year, with an electronic offering equal parts groovy and vibrant, mapped by [Pho](https://osu.ppy.sh/users/3624692) as a true test of aim and finger control in the Hidden pool.

-Some highlights of the other maps include the unexpected appearance of a custom by [elchxyrlia](https://osu.ppy.sh/users/1722835), more well known as lahphnya or Arles, with their take on [Sky of Twilight](https://osu.ppy.sh/beatmapsets/2287859#osu/4881501) — the famous Graveyard high-SR mapper making the map in a similarly mechanically intensive way; a map of [Rubik's Cube](https://osu.ppy.sh/beatmapsets/2288047#osu/4881933) by the previously mentioned Heilia, a popular song with an adaptation here that the writer of this column can only define as "quite squarey".
-And the final map to be mentioned coincides with the final map played in the whole tournament — [unravel](https://osu.ppy.sh/beatmapsets/2287914#osu/4881614), the famous song made into an insanely hard alt map by [aishiteiru-](https://osu.ppy.sh/users/10566388).
+Some highlights of the other maps include the unexpected appearance of a custom by [elchxyrlia](https://osu.ppy.sh/users/1722835), more well known as lahphnya or Arles, with their take on [Sky of Twilight](https://osu.ppy.sh/beatmapsets/2287859#osu/4881501) — the famous Graveyard high-SR mapper making the map in a similarly mechanically intensive way; a map of [Rubik's Cube](https://osu.ppy.sh/beatmapsets/2288047#osu/4881933) by the previously mentioned Heilia, a popular song with an adaptation here that the writer of this section can only define as "quite squarey"; and the final map to be mentioned coincides with the final map played in the whole tournament — [unravel](https://osu.ppy.sh/beatmapsets/2287914#osu/4881614), the famous song made into an insanely hard alt map by [aishiteiru-](https://osu.ppy.sh/users/10566388).

 Thanks for everyone who made the pools possible this year, and we hope to see you next year!